DeepWiSe888/Octopus/source/arm/README.md

 4. Build the project.
 5. Debug the project.

-We also give a general building steps here:
+We also give general building steps here:

 1. Create New Project using STM32CubeMX
 2. Pinout Configuration